linda-seiter/cmsc115_2252/week3/week3_lesson.md

 }
 ```

-We will execute `BuggyFee` for each test case as shown in the table below.
+We will execute `TransactionFee` for each test case as shown in the table below.

 | Test | Expected I/O                     | Actual I/O                        | Status | Equivalence<br>Class |
 | ---- | -------------------------------- | --------------------------------- | ------ | -------------------- |
 | 1    | Transactions: <b>3</b><br>Fee $0 | Transactions: <b>3</b><br>Fee $0  | Pass   | <= 5                 |
 | 2    | Transactions: <b>9</b><br>Fee $8 | Transactions: <b>9</b><br>Fee $18 | Fail   | >5                   |

-Test #2 fails, indicating an error exists in `BuggyFee` for input values
+Test #2 fails, indicating an error exists for input values
 that fall into the `>5` equivalence class.

 The correct calculation for the fee should be: